mapulu/com.lametric/README.md

 CHANGELOG:

+V1.0.5 - Temp fix to icon retrieval issue (due to change in API).
+The app now caches icons upon start (please allow a few minutes for the caching to complete).
+I'll improve this function when I find more time...

 V1.0.3 - *** This update requires you to revise your existing flows - add priority and if using a sound card, specify to repeats! ***
 Added new message priority option | Added new repeat sound field